 The trail initially meanders through dense forest and in summer flowering orchids can be seen clinging to the bark of the highest trees.
 There is a lot of bird life as well in this part of the route – wagtails, redstarts, minivets, whistling thrushes, blue magpies, tree pies etc. can be spotted along the way.Numerous wild flowers including potentellias, saxifrage, anemones and primulas spread in a colourful patchwork and sheep and yaks graze contentedly on the luxuriant vegetation.
 The mountains are at their tantalizing best – a sharp shower and the clouds lift for a few minutes to reveal the steep south face of Pandim.
 Sometimes, at dawn the sky is clear and the entire chain of peaks is visible , only to be blanketed out by thick rain clouds by mid morning.

 Upon arrival at Bagdogra airport met our representative and then drive towards Darjeeling.
-On arrival transfer into hotel.
+On arrival transfer to the hotel.
 Evening sightseeing and acclimatization.
-Dinner and overnight stay at the hotel.
+Dinner and overnight stay at the hotel ( Darjeeling)

 Early morning drive to Tiger Hill to for a singular experience of the first rays of the sun bathing the Himalayas.
 On the return visit the Ghoom Monastery.
 Built in 1875 the monastery which follows the Gelugpa sect, houses one of the largest statue of the Maitreya Buddha-“the future Buddha”.
 Overnight at hotel.

 In the morning drive to Yuksam via a beautiful valley.
 On the way you will find dense forest, lush green meadows, waterfalls and much more.
 Upon arrival at Yuksam set out camp for dinner and overnight stay.